rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 Pass an object to the `cache` option setting.
 The following fields are accepted and optional:

-* `expires` Seconds expiration for cache keys.
+* `expire` Seconds expiration for cache keys.
 Keys expire after they are untouched for x-seconds.
 Default is `15min`.
 * `max_keys` Maximum number of keys to keep in memory.
 Default is `1000`.
 * `max_size` Maximum size in MB to keep in cache.
 Default is `100mb`.
 * `seg_threshold` Determines the threshold after which to segment a file for streaming instead of traditional writing.
 Default is `200kb`.